movahedan/officeday/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## TODO

-### Issues

-[] issues with options, after editing options as admin, all the voted options will be gone.

-### Suggested things to do:

-[] New features? location for each option.
-[] Stylings? making it like a production-level application?